matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 Every line of dormant code represents work that’s not learning or earning.
 It clogs flow, hides defects, and accumulates merge conflicts, stale dependencies, and forgotten context.

 Lean flow depends on fast feedback.
 When inventory piles up, feedback slows, and value creation stops.
-The goal isn’t just to start less — it’s to finish faster.
+The focus must shift from starting work to finishing work, which requires limiting work-in-progress.

 ### How to reduce waste